Football NSW: Football

+See Football (soccer) in New South Wales.

-The majority of Football NSW's time goes into the football competitions they oversee and run.
-Football NSW oversees the running of numerous representative youth, Men's & Women's association football leagues and cups, a number of which are non-amateur.
-They also oversee the countless club and amateur competitions run by the affiliated associations around the state.
-For a detailed rundown of the various leagues and systems run in New South Wales see Football (soccer) in New South Wales.
+Football NSW oversees numerous representative youth, men's and women's soccer competitions and cups, a number of which are non-amateur.
+It also oversees numerous club and amateur competitions run by the affiliated associations around the state.

 Football NSW Institute

-The Football NSW Institute (FNSWI) was established in 2013 as the official elite development program for young footballers in New South Wales.
+The Football NSW Institute (FNSWI) was established in 2013 as an elite development program for young footballers in New South Wales.
 It unified the Skilleroos, New South Wales Institute of Sport, and Skill Acquisition Programs into a single structure aligned with Football Federation Australia's Integrated Talented Player Pathway.
 Initially catering to both boys and girls, the program shifted its focus exclusively to girls' development from 2016, providing a high-performance environment for players aged U13 to U17.
-The FNSWI aimed to nurture talented footballers by offering top-tier coaching and training consistent with Football Australia policies, with the goal of preparing players for professional careers and national representation.

-Following an extensive Player Development Review during the 2024 season, Football NSW announced the cessation of the FNSWI program at the end of 2024.
-This decision marked a new direction for the organization's approach to youth and senior women's competitions, including the NPL NSW Women's and NSW League One Women's leagues.
+The FNSWI aimed to nurture talented footballers by offering top-tier coaching and training consistent with Football Australia Limited policies, with the goal of preparing players for professional careers and national representation.
+Following an extensive player development review during the 2024 season, Football NSW announced the cessation of the FNSWI program at the end of 2024.
+This decision marked a new direction for the organization's approach to youth and senior women's competitions, including the NPL NSW Women's and NSW League One Women's competitions.
 Throughout its operation, the FNSWI played a pivotal role in developing young female footballers and contributing to the growth of women's football in New South Wales.

 Futsal

-Football NSW is also the governing body for Futsal is New South Wales.
-There are two representative leagues named the "Futsal Premier League" (Known as the SELECT Futsal Premier League for sponsorship reasons) and the "Futsal Premier League 2" (Known as the SELECT FPL2).
-Originally there was only one representative league with 16 teams.
-In the 06/07 season the competition was cut into 2 separate divisions of 8 teams each.
-In the 07/08 season the top 8 clubs in the club championship (aggregate points of all teams) from that season were put in the First Division while the last 8 were put in the second division.
-Now in 18/19 there is 8 premier league teams and 8 premier league 2 teams.
+Football NSW also operates two Futsal competitions, the "Futsal Premier League" (Known as the CARBIZ Futsal Premier League for sponsorship reasons) and the "Futsal Premier League 2" (Known as the CARBIZ FPL2).
+Originally there was only one representative competition with 16 teams.
+In the 2006/07 season the competition was split into 2 separate divisions of 8 teams each.
+In the 2007/08 season the top 8 clubs in the club championship (aggregate points of all teams) from that season were put in the First Division while the last 8 were put in the second division.
+In 2026, there are 8 premier league teams and 8 premier league 2 teams.
+The Current season format is a 14 week regular season with a 2 week finals series.
+It has usually started in mid-September and ended before Christmas with the first few rounds overlapping with the A Leagues and youth leagues finals.

-Football NSW Leagues clubs
+Football NSW competition clubs

-Below are listed the Men's all member clubs of Football NSW for the National Premier Leagues competitions and Football NSW League One and Two for 2025.
+Listed below are the men's all member clubs of Football NSW for the National Premier Leagues competitions and Football NSW League One and Two for 2026.